-Our demonstration will show how to put a system together with parts and supplies that can be purchased locally or on the web at very low prices.
+Our demonstration will show how to put a locally or on the web at very low prices.
 We will show a variety of pumps that can be used to supply the vacuum, and we will discuss the pros and cons of each. continued on page 3